 Caldwell, Kansas: Ornate Box Turtle Capital of the WorldIf you want to see bland, everyday box turtles, go somewhere else.
+Look for the wall mural on Main St.

 Visitor Tips and News About Ornate Box Turtle Capital of the World